 Your family & the flu

-(downloadable PDF documents; note that treatment information for the H1N1 strain is applicable to seasonal flu too)
+(downloadable PDF documents; note that treatment information for the H1N1 strain, as well as more recent strains like H3N2, is applicable to seasonal flu too)

-- Seasonal flu vaccinations are now available.
+- Seasonal flu vaccinations are usually available in September.
 Schedule a vaccination appointment at one of our family medicine clinics.

 Colorado Help Line